certara/pyDarwin/docs/Overview.rst

 model selection, is downhill.
 While efficient it can be demonstrated that this method is not robust [#f1]_ [#f2]_.
 This lack of robustness is due to the violation of convexity assumption.
 That is, the downhill search, in either a continuous space (parameter estimation) or a discrete space (model selection) assumes that the optimal solution is continuously downhill from every other point in the search space.
-That is, there are no local minima, and you can start anywhere and you'll end up in the same place - the global minimum, the results is not sensitive to the "initial estimates".
+That is, there are no local minima, and you can start anywhere and you'll end up in the same place - the global minimum, the results are not sensitive to the "initial estimates".
 With this assumption, a covariate will or will not be
 "downhill", regardless of whether tested in a one compartment, two compartment; first order of zero order or any other base model, it's all downhill, it doesn't matter in what sequence you test hypotheses, the answer will be the same.
 Wade [#f1]_ showed that the results of tests of hypotheses do indeed depend on other features in the model and Chen [#f2]_ showed that different sequences of tests will commonly yield different final models.